nalancer08/Mobile-Computer-Vision/README.md

 ## iOS Setup

+### Only use the latest version

 ### Compile and use the framework

-To compile the framework remeber open the **MobileComputerVision.xcworkspace** file.
+To compile the framework open the **MobileComputerVision.xcworkspace** file.
 To begging to compile, first select **MobileComputerVision** project target and build ```command + b```, then select Generic iOS device and build ```commad + b```.
 After those steps, select **GMV** target with Generic iOS device and build ```commad + b```.

 Then into your project folder gonna appear **MobileComputerVision.framework**, this file have to be added into your project app.

+## Andoid Setup

+### Install your dependencie

+We don't gonna use jCenter global, so please add to the current link to mavenCentral()